AresiusXP/sentia/README.md

 - __Storage Account__: Deployed with SKU `Standard_GRS` so it's replicated accross regions.
 This provides enough reliability in case of a downtime in the primary region.
 It's intended for serving files to be hosted by the applications, and it's configured to serve them using a CDN to improve user experience.

 - __Container Registry__: Registry destined to be consumed by AKS clusters, providing a geo-replication service (primary and secondary location) for redundancy, and closer geographic access to each cluster, but only having one public endpoint which simplifies it's consumption.
 Geo-replication requires a `Premium` SKU.

+- __Key Vault__: Mandatory for storing secrets for applications.
+During initial deployment, it's used to store user and password for MySQL database.

+- __Networking__: Each AKS cluster is container within its Virtual Network with `/16` mask, and a subnet with `/24` mask.
+Subnets are linked to Network Security Groups that contain default rules plus an inbound rule allowing traffic to port 443; it's expected for clusters to serve HTTPS traffic.

+- __Azure Redis Cache__: Cache service is added to improve connection between applications and database connections.
+It's mentioned that traffic has been increasing to the sites, which will most likely impact access to databases.
+A cache implementation will improve any bottleneck, and prevent any future issues.

+- __Azure MySQL Database__: Wordpress database requirements specify a need for MySQL databases.
+Azure provides a PaaS implementation that solves it's installation, and already offers a 99.99% SLA.
+Its flexibility for implementation and scaling provides a better experience for database management, without compromising expected capabilities.
+To provide further reliability, a replica is created to a secondary region in a master-slave design.
+Although switching a slave instance to master is not automatic (it's possible creating an Azure Function), it's expected to an ocurrence where it's needed is extremely rare.

+- __Azure Kubernetes Services__: Two clusters, one per region (primary and secondary), with same specifications.
+Both clusters should contain same services and act in a failover schema.
+Load balancing between the two is performed by Traffic Manager.

+    Ingress Controller for the clusters are NGINX instances with ModSecurity addon, providing a WAF solution to cover attack vectors.
+NGINX Ingress Controller for Kubernetes provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both NGINX Open Source and NGINX Plus.

+    AKS provides the best solution for flexibility and scalability for any kind of traffic load.
+Kubernetes pods austoscaling fulfills its need to create replicas of the same application to serve requests.
+Pod Autoscaling can be set with manual limits, or setting up a Vertical Pod Autoscaling for automatic assessment.
+With AKS Nodes Autoscaling, provided by its nodes deployed in Virtual Machine Scale Sets, pods replicas will never find themselves unable to be allocated.